hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-###   groovyLink
+###   link

-You can create a reference, using the groovyLink function.
-Two objects can be conneted using one-to-one or one-to-many references.  `groovyLink` function works similar to the [link](references.md) function.
+You can create a reference, using the `link` function.
+Two objects can be conneted using one-to-one or one-to-many references.  `groovyLink` function below works similar to the [link](references.md) function.
+You may replace `groovyLink`  with another function name.

 ```
 type Mutation {
 groovyLink( from: HypiMutationType! to: HypiMutationType! via: String! whereFromID: String! andToID: String! fromInstanceId: String toInstanceId: String ): Boolean!